QuantumMeta4/devflow-pro/README.md

 "Review my PR changes"
 ```

-### 🤖 Cascade AI Integration
+### 🤖 Windsurf and Cascade AI Integration

-Cascade AI is powered by Together.xyz's CodeLlama model with the integration of DevFlow Pro using Together.xyz's API and CodeLlama, providing intelligent code analysis and suggestions.
+DevFlow Pro is powered by Together.xyz's CodeLlama model, and integrates direct with Windsurf IDE.
+This integration allows you to use DevFlow Pro through the Cascade AI assistant and as a extension.
+This integration provides a seamless experience with a custom DevFlow Pro environment for the Windsurf IDE and Cascade AI agent workflow.
+This provides intelligent code analysis, efficienct Cascade usage, and CodeLlama enhanced integretion with whichever agent is currently active.

 #### Features
 - **Semantic Code Understanding**: Analyzes code context and purpose